-A Course of Action is a description of a change that must be implemented to a capability in order to bridge the gap between where it is at today and where it needs to be in the future.
-A Course of Action should describe the people, process and physical changes to a Capability.
+An action is a description of a change that must be implemented to a capability in order to bridge the gap between where it is at today and where it needs to be in the future.
+An action should describe the people, process and physical changes to a capability.

-Although it is possible to define Courses of Action for all the Capabilities on your map, your focus should be on defining Courses of Action for the Capabilities which you have prioritize with a Priority Rating (High, Medium or Low in that order) and the Capability that delivers to a tagged Objective.
-If you have decided that a Capability is not a priority (no Priority Rating tag) or does not deliver to an Objective, then you would be wasting time and effort defining Courses of Action for these as they are unlikely to be relevant when formulating your strategy roadmap.
+Although it is possible to define actions for all the capabilities on your map, your focus should be on defining actions for the capabilities which you have prioritize with a priority rating (high, medium or low) and the capability that delivers to a tagged objective.
+If you have decided that a capability is not a priority (no priority rating tag) or does not deliver to an objective, then you would be wasting time and effort defining actions for these as they are unlikely to be relevant when formulating your strategic roadmap.

-In the Courses of Action step you are presented with your Capability Map showing the Capabilities tagged with Priority Rating and Objectives.
-Focus your effort on defining Courses of Action for the Capabilities that requires a change, tagged with a Priority Rating and tagged with an Objective first.
+In the Actions step, you are presented with your capability map showing the capabilities tagged with priority rating and objectives.
+Focus your effort on defining actions for the capabilities that requires a change, tagged with a priority rating and an objective first.

-To define a Course of Action for a Capability, you can
+To define an action for a capability, you can:

-- Drag/drop a New Course of Action onto a capability on the map - this will add the Course of Action to your list for that capability; or
+- Drag/drop a New Action onto a capability on the map - this will add the action to your list for that capability; or

-- Drag/drop a New Course of Action to the Courses of Action list for a selected capability - this will allow you to position the new Course of Action in the list.
+- Drag/drop a New Action to the actions list for a selected capability - this will allow you to position the new action in the list.

-Once you have added a new Course of Action, you can change the name of the Course of Action to describe the action.
-For example, a course of action could be "Implement a risk management system".
+Once you have added a new action, you can change the name of the action to describe it.
+For example, an action could be "Implement a risk management system".

-Tips: You can drag/drop a Course of Action in your list to re-order your list but you can also drag/drop a Course of Action that you have defined onto another capability in your map.
-Sometimes you create a Course of Action for a capability and then you realize that the Course of Action is better suited for another capability, just drag and move it to the capability you want.
+Tips: You can drag/drop an action in your list to re-order your list, but you can also drag/drop an action that you have defined onto another capability in your map.
+If you have already created an action for a capability, but then realised that the action is better suited for another capability, just drag and move it to the capability you want.

-To delete a action, select the action and click on the delete button - trash can icon circled in red in the diagram shown below.
+To delete a action, select the action and click on the delete button (trash can icon circled in red in the diagram shown below).

-Note, deleting a course of action here will also remove the course of action from an initiative if it is assigned.
+Note, deleting a action here will also remove the action from an initiative if it is assigned.

 Jibility supports the ability to link a capability to up to three objectives.
 We recommend linking to only one (the primary) objective to keep things simple.

-When defining Courses of Action for a capability that has more than one linked Objective you need to consider what actions are required for the capability in relation to each objective. i.e. There should be at least one Course of Action that delivers to each linked objective for the capability.
+When defining actions for a capability that has more than one linked objective you need to consider what actions are required for the capability in relation to each objective.
+There should be at least one action that delivers to each linked objective for the capability.

-In Jibility we categorize our Courses of Actions as people, process or physical.
+In Jibility we categorize our actions as people, process or physical.
 Doing so will prompt you to consider (for completeness):

-- What Courses of Action do I need for this Capability which are related to people change?;
+- What action do I need for this capability which are related to people change?

-- What Courses of Action do I need for this Capability which are related to process change?; and
+- What action do I need for this capability which are related to process change?

-- What Courses of Action do I need for this Capability which are related to physical change?
+- What action do I need for this capability which are related to physical change?

-TIPS: You can rename or add your own Courses of Action categories in the Canvas Properties.
-Refer to the Courses of Action Categories article for more information.
+Tips: You can rename or add your own actions categories in the Canvas Properties.
+Refer to the Action Categories article for more information.

-The naming of a Course of Action should be broadly based on the following convention.
+The naming of an action should be broadly based on the following convention:

-<Verb> is the action undertaken by the Course of Action such as Define, Build, Configure, Implement, Improve, Reduce etc.
+<Verb> is the action undertaken by the action (such as Define, Build, Configure, Implement, Improve, Reduce etc).